VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 See [the list of aggregate output](#aggregation-outputs), which can be specified at `output` field.
 See also [aggregating by labels](#aggregating-by-labels).

-Field `interval` is recommended to be set to the value that are at least several times higher than your metrics collect interval.
+Field `interval` is recommended to be set to a value at least several times higher than your metrics collect interval.

 ### Reducing the number of stored samples